 I went away to college.
 I spent a year at Western College, Miami University’s “alternative” school.
 Some people joined fraternities, but I learned six chords on the guitar and sang Neil Young’s moody “Last Trip to Tulsa” over and over again.
 I pulled a red knit cap over the light fixture in my dorm room for ambiance.

 When I heard “Out on the Weekend,” I assumed Neil was singing to me, so I packed up my stuff and headed to California on the Amtrak.
-It spit me out in dusty Salinas, but I continued on to Santa Cruz, a magic place “where the mountains meet the sand.”
+It spit me out in dusty Salinas, but I continued on to Santa Cruz, a magical place “where the mountains meet the sand.”

 It was a fascinating place and time.
 I met hippies, punks, gurus, devotees, criminals, goddesses, surfers, baristas, vagabonds and breatharians.
 We drank chai, sang Beatles’ songs, slept on the floor, and ate sushi rolls.
 There was very little money and virtually no television.